banked/banked-android-sdk/README.md

 The Banked Android SDK is hosted on the GitHub package registry.
 In order to use the package you will need a GitHub account.

 1) [Create Github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

+	** When creating your personal access token you need to enable the package:read permission **

 1) Store personal token in a `.github-properties` file in your project.

         gpr.usr=GITHUB_USERID